What Is a Debt Consolidation Loan?

 The best debt consolidation loan is the one that helps you reach your financial goals.

-It’s not a good idea to take a new loan that has a higher interest rate than the debt you want to consolidate.
+It’s important to make sure your new loan has a lower interest rate than the debt you want to consolidate.
 But other than that, the benefits depend on your goals.
 A debt consolidation loan could help you:

 Simplify and streamline the debt repayment process